quixio/template-llm-support/README.md

 # LLM-powered customer success dashboard

+Companion repo to the article [AI Bots as difficult customers—generating synthetic customer conversations using Llama-2, Kafka and LangChain](https://quix.io/blog/ai-bots-as-difficult-customers--generating-synthetic-customer-conversations-using-llama-2-kafka-and-langchain).

 This template uses Quix and Llama 2 to create a Customer Success Dashboard with Sentiment Analysis.

 ## Technologies used